18 FAQs people ask about passing their business onto their family

 - How can I ensure that the business continues to keep to my values after I pass it on?

-- How do I groom a family successor?
+- How do I develop a family successor?

 - Who should be involved in succession planning?